-In 2019, over 15 mandate bills were filed that would have prohibited local governments from regulating businesses, professions, and occupations within their governments, and would have vested that power within the state.
+Again in 2020, mandate bills were filed that would have prohibited local governments from regulating businesses, professions, and occupations within their governments, and would have vested that power within the state.
 Palm Beach County continues to OPPOSE any such legislation.